Back

 Our users want fast, reliable, digestible information for school assignments, before they search more academic resources.

-Our users want to search for things that are of interest to them in a fun, customizable way that would allow them to find the specific information that is relevant to them.
+Our users want to search for topics that interest them in a fun, customizable way, and quickly find content that's relevant to them.

 Learnings & Next Steps